An update on the implementation of Confirmation of Payee

 We understand that many of the directed banks are managing COVID-19 related risks and are working hard to protect their customers.
 We are acutely aware of the current and significant pressure on organisations to do all they can for their customers, while also effectively looking after the people who work for them and making sure the UK’s banking industry can continue to be resilient.
 This means we have carefully considered our regulatory approach to the implementation of this system.
 As a result of our assessment of the current situation, we have informed the directed banks that if they are unable to fully implement CoP by 31 March:

 - Banks must take appropriate steps to roll out CoP, taking into account the impacts of COVID-19, even if that means they do not meet the original 31 March 2020 deadline.

-- We expect the directed banks to ensure customers who would have benefitted from the protections of CoP are not otherwise disadvantaged from any COVID-19 related delay, including refunding victims of fraud if CoP would have prevented it from happening.
+- We expect the directed banks to ensure customers who would have benefitted from the protections of CoP are not otherwise disadvantaged from any COVID-19 related delay, including refunding victims of fraud if CoP would likely have prevented it from happening.